wule1994/siteAlignment/README.md

 The repository is released under the Apache-2.0 License (refer to the LICENSE file for details).

 ## Installing dependencies
+The code is developed based on the Keras framwork.
 * **Keras (version: 2.2.4)**: we use tensorflow backend.
 The Keras installation and introduction are available at `https://keras.io/`.
 * **tensorflow (version: 1.13.1)**: tensorflow installation instructions are available at `https://www.tensorflow.org/`.